Ricardicus/Ricardicus/README.md

 **Hi** :wave:

-I do intermittend code posting and pull requesting here.
+I do intermittent code posting and pull requesting here.

 In the :earth_africa: of :computer: I have yet taken interest in things like:
 * embedded development